anam-aj/edx/CS50p/pset9FinalProject/README.md

 ### Description:

-Poject's root directory contains 4 files namely
+Project's root directory contains 4 files namely

 * project.py : contains the code of the program
 * test_project.py : contains test functions that can be checked with pytest